aflalasker/Forum-Application---King-s-Only/README.md

 Capybara- Capybara is an integration testing tool for rack based web applications.
 It simulates how a user would interact with a website. (used for integration testing)

 Minitest- minitest provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking. (for unit testing)

+rack_session_access-  Rack middleware that provides access to rack.session environment. (mock for integration testing)

+rspec-rails- rspec-rails is a testing framework for Rails 3+. (needed to run rack_session_access)

 </section>